asajjala01/asajjala01/certifications/google-cybersecurity/course-08-career.md

 ## Security Mindset

-Themes emphasized throughout the entire certificate:

 - **Think like an attacker** — understand how systems get compromised to defend them better
 - **Defense in depth** — no single control is enough; layer your defenses
 - **Assume breach** — operate as if attackers are already inside; focus on detection and response
-- **Document everything** — logs, notes, actions taken.
-If it isn't documented, it didn't happen.
+- **Document everything** — if it isn't documented, it didn't happen
 - **Continuous learning** — the threat landscape changes constantly; staying current is part of the job

 ---